History of Miami: 21st century

 In the latter half of the 2000–2010 decade, Miami saw an extensive boom of high rise architecture, dubbed a "Miami Manhattanization" wave.
 This included the construction of many of the tallest buildings in Miami, with nearly 20 of the cities tallest 25 buildings finished after 2005.
-2008 and 2007 saw the completion of even more of these buildings.
 This boom transformed the look of downtown Miami, which is now considered to have one of the largest skylines in the United States, ranked behind New York City and Chicago.
-This boom slowed after the 2008 global financial crisis, with some projects being put on hold and none of the city’s tallest buildings being constructed in 2010.
+This boom slowed due to the Great Recession and some projects were delayed, but recovered from 2013 to the present day.